 An appellation of origin registered with Rospatent is protected throughout Russia.
 Any producer (or group of producers) acting within the geographical area designated by the appellation of origin may enjoy the right to use that name provided it has first obtained a certificate from Rospatent and, if the appellation of origin has not yet been registered, to register it.

+From 27 July 2020, geographical indications are also protected in Russia and can be registered with Rospatent.
+The corresponding amendments to the Civil Code were signed on 26 July 2019.
 A geographical indication is a designation used on products that have a specific geographical origin and possess special qualities or a reputation due to that origin.
 At least one stage of the product manufacturing process must be conducted on the territory specified in the geographical indication.